sergIlov/gogarin/DESIGN.md

 ```

 # Bird's-eye view
-Space center manages satelites.
+Space center manages Satellites.
 Satellite does one thing and does it well.
-Example satelites:
+Example Satellites:
  - Triggers
    - Tail trigger (`tail -f somefile`)
    - HTTP callback